System and Organization Controls (SOC) 1 Type 2

 How often are Azure SOC reports issued?
-SOC reports for Azure, Dynamics 365, and other online services are based on a rolling 12-month run window (audit period) with new reports issued semi-annually (period ends are March 31 and September 30).
-Bridge letters are issued each quarter to cover the prior three-month period.
+SOC reports for Azure, Dynamics 365, and other online services are based on a rolling 12-month run window (audit period) with new reports issued semi-annually (period ends are 31-Mar and 30-Sep).
+Bridge letters are issued during the first week of each quarter to cover the prior three-month period.
 For example, the January letter covers 1-Oct through 31-Dec, the April letter covers 1-Jan through 31-Mar, the July letter covers 1-Apr through 30-Jun, and the October letter covers 1-Jul through 30-Sep.

-Azure DevOps customers who can't access the Service Trust Portal can email Azure DevOps for its SOC 1 and SOC 2 reports.
+If you're an Azure DevOps customers who can't access the Service Trust Portal, you can email Azure DevOps for its SOC 1 and SOC 2 reports.
 This email is to request Azure DevOps SOC reports only.